-- (1) SPCSA schools coordinate emergency management with local authorities.
+(1) SPCSA schools coordinate emergency management with local authorities.
 Explain your process to create and maintain the school's Emergency Management Plan required by the State of Nevada.
 Include the types of security personnel, technology, equipment, and policies that the school will employ.
-Who will be primarily responsible for this plan? - (2) Provide, as Attachment 16, a list of the types of insurance coverage the school will secure, including a description of the levels of coverage.
+Who will be primarily responsible for this plan?

+(2) Provide, as Attachment 17, a list of the types of insurance coverage the school will secure, including a description of the levels of coverage.
 Types of insurance should include workers' compensation, liability insurance for staff and students, indemnity, directors and officers, automobile, and any others required by Nevada law or regulation.

-6. Financial Plan
+5. Financial Plan

-- (1) Describe the systems and processes by which the school will manage accounting, purchasing, payroll, and audits.
-Specify any administrative services expected to be contracted for the school, and describe the selection process and criteria for the selection of contractors. - (2) As Attachment 17, present a budget narrative including a detailed description of assumptions and revenue estimates, including but not limited to the basis for revenue projections, staffing levels, and costs.
+(1) Describe the systems and processes by which the school will manage accounting, purchasing, payroll, and audits.
+Specify any administrative services expected to be contracted for the school, and describe the selection process and criteria for the selection of contractors.

+(2) As Attachment 18, present a budget narrative including a detailed description of assumptions and revenue estimates, including but not limited to the basis for revenue projections, staffing levels, and costs.
 The narrative should specifically address the degree to which the school budget will rely on variable income (e.g., grants, donations, fundraising, etc.).
-Include the following: - (a) Per-Pupil Revenue: Use the figures provided in developing your budget assumptions. - (b) Anticipated Funding Sources: Indicate the amount and sources of funds, property or other resources expected to be available through banks, lending institutions, corporations, foundations, grants, etc. Note which are secured and which are anticipated and include evidence of commitment for any funds on which the school's core operation depends.
+Include the following:

+- (a) Per-Pupil Revenue: Use the figures provided in developing your budget assumptions. - (b) Anticipated Funding Sources: Indicate the amount and sources of funds, property or other resources expected to be available through banks, lending institutions, corporations, foundations, grants, etc. Note which are secured and which are anticipated and include evidence of commitment for any funds on which the school's core operation depends.
 If corporate, foundation, or other entity or individual fundraising estimates are included at \$5,000 or more in any year, be sure to include a copy of any conditional or other commitment letter(s) to support the amount assumed in the budget.
 Designate in the narrative how much of the anticipated funds may be restricted, such as for a sports field or art equipment. - (c) Anticipated Expenditures: Detail the personnel and operating costs assumptions that support the financial plan, including references to quotes received and the source of any data provided by existing charter school operators in Nevada or other states. - (d) Discuss in detail the school's contingency plan to meet financial needs if anticipated revenues are not received or are lower than estimated, including both the scenarios identified in subsections e and f. - (e) Year 1 cash flow contingency in the event that state and local revenue projections are not met in advance of opening. - (f) Year 1 cash flow contingency in the event that outside philanthropic revenue projections are not met in advance of opening. - (g) Applicants that choose to project revenue from Title IA and IDEA funding streams should include information in their budget narrative regarding: - How the projected number of students in each applicable subgroup was determined - How the school will ensure federal grant funds are used in alignment with federal requirements (ex.
-Allowable and reasonable expenses, supplement vs. supplant) - How the school will adapt if the student population is different than the projection and/or if the per-pupil allocation is different than anticipated - (3) Submit the completed Financial Plan Workbook for the proposed school as Attachment 18. - (4) Describe the annual audit of the financial and administrative operations of the school.
-Discuss the planned financial controls and their implementation plans.
-Include evidence that the school will adhere to the accounting, auditing, and reporting procedures and requirements that apply to public schools operating in Nevada.
+Allowable and reasonable expenses, supplement vs. supplant) - How the school will adapt if the student population is different than the projection and/or if the per-pupil allocation is different than anticipated will adhere to the accounting, auditing, and reporting procedures and requirements that apply to public schools operating in Nevada.